 - Care Settings: Oncology only, in the outpatient setting - Test Environment: All interactive testing will be performed in a live, production environment that is hosted in a centralized, SaaS architecture.
 All 7 clinics are hosted in the SaaS environment with their databases segregated. - Integra Connect will use a test facility setup on the production API server to demonstrate that the API certified capabilities are live in production and ready to be adopted, to reduce burden of performing interactive testing on customers. - Test Data: An Integra implementation specialist will log into the Test EHR and set up 3 patients of different ages, diagnoses and relevant treatment information, with data that is representative of the Oncology care setting.
+Data that close to typical Oncology Real-World data will be used in order to reduce the risk of exposure of PHI from using live patient data.

+Test Plan:

-Data that close to typical Oncology Real-World data will be used in order to reduce the risk of exposure of PHI from using live patient data. - Test Plan: - For each of the 3 patients, Postman will be used to: - Submit demographics to identify the patient and receive a token to be used to query for subsequent data for the patient - Query for each of the CCDS fields for the patient - Query for the patient's CCD document - Expected outcomes: - o Patient ID is accepted, and token is returned - o Patient CCDS is visible is returned correctly for all 3 test patients as discreet data fields - Patient CCDS is visible is returned correctly for all 3 test patients as a CCD document
+- o For each of the 3 patients, Postman will be used to: - Submit demographics to identify the patient and receive a token to be used to query for subsequent data for the patient - Query for each of the CCDS fields for the patient - Query for the patient's CCD document